 Why are Checkups Important?

+Having regular medical exams can help you discover problems before they start or catch a medical illness early enough that treatment can be optimized.
+When you catch a medical illness early, it is much easier to treat it and recover from it.
+By receiving the right health services, including screenings and treatment, you can take steps towards living a longer and healthier life.
 It is recommended that you, if you are a healthy senior citizen, that you visit your doctor at least once a year for a checkup.
 However, if you have a chronic illness like hypertension, diabetes or cardiovascular disease, it is important to have a checkup more regularly.
 Your primary care physician can help you to determine how often you should have a checkup.
-Of course, if you experience any changes in your abilities to function from one day to the next, are experiencing pain or any other abnormal symptoms, you should visit your doctor sooner rather than later.
+Of course, if you experience any changes in your abilities to function from one day to the next, are experiencing pain or any other abnormal symptoms, you should visit your doctor sooner rather than later.Preparing for Your Appointment

 Before your appointment, it can be incredibly helpful to write a list of topics that you would like to discuss with your doctor.
 Ensure that you document any abnormal symptoms that you may be experiencing and always write down your current list of medications, including non-prescription over the counter drugs and herbal supplements, so that you can go over those medications with your doctor.
-This is an important step of every medical checkup as there are many medications that can cause certain side effects or symptoms as well as to ensure that you are not taking two medications that could impose a drug interaction.
+This is an important step of every medical checkup as there are many medications that can cause certain side effects or symptoms as well as to ensure that you are not taking two medications that could impose a drug interaction.Discussing Current Medication

 As mentioned previously, it is incredibly important to discuss your current list of medications, including the doses of each medication and how often you take them.
 While your doctor likely has notes of the medications that you are actively taking, charts can become outdated.
 He or she may have a medication listed that you are not currently taking or there could be a medication absent from your patient chart.
 Make sure to mention any supplements or over-the-counter (OTC) medications you are taking.
 Even non-prescription drugs can have adverse interactions with prescriptions.
-Therefore, it is recommended that you speak with your doctor before taking anything new.
+Therefore, it is recommended that you speak with your doctor before taking anything new.Speaking with Your Doctor About New or Worsening Symptoms

 Your medical checkup is an ideal time to speak with your doctor about any symptoms that you may be experiencing in addition to any symptoms that you feel are worsening.
 Even if the health issue may seem small, this discussion is an essential part of a senior’s checkup.
 Even the smallest of symptoms could be a side effect from a medication or an early sign of illness.
-Ensure that you talk to your doctor about symptoms such as:
+Ensure that you talk to your doctor about symptoms such as:- Memory loss

 - Loss of focus